luukvanderduim/zbus-lockstep/zbus-lockstep/README.md

     }
 ```

-Obviously, the user here needs to take care to ensure that the `XML` descriptions that are in use,
-are indeed currently valid and the most recent available.
+Obviously, when using XML descriptions as single point of reference, you should ensure that the descriptions in use are always the most recent available.

 ## Acknowledgement